CalebHaley-SNHU/CalebHaley-SNHU.gitbub.io/index.md

                 System.out.println();
             }

+	    # Habitats Selection
             else if(userInput == 2){
+	   	# Open file
                 zooFile= new FileInputStream("habitats.txt");
                 habitatDetails = new Scanner(zooFile);
                 System.out.println("Which habitat would you like to monitor?");
                 i = 0;
+		# Keep reading the next lines until there are no more
                 while (habitatDetails.hasNextLine()){
                     habitatLine = habitatDetails.nextLine();
                     if(habitatLine.contains("Details")){